Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Simulation results

 \subsection{Performance of the proposed ARFA scheme}

-The total achievable rates, power consumption, and EEs of the proposed ARFA schemes, namely, TS-aided C-ARFA, FS-aided C-ARFA, PL-based SC-ARFA, and SV-based SC-ARFA, are compared to those of the fixed-activation HBF with $n_l=N$ and $n_l=\bar{n}, \forall l$, APS, and AS schemes discussed in Section \ref{sec_power}.
-In our simulations, C-HBF is used for the fixed-activation HBF and APS schemes.
-We note that the C- and SC-HBF provides almost identical performance, as shown in Fig. \ref{fig_rate_HBF}, and for the same RF chain deployment, they have the same power consumption.
-We consider a \cfmimo system with $L=40$ APs and $K=8$ UEs \cite{li2018performance}, whereas $(N_r,N) = (64,8)$ \cite{femenias2019cell} and $\bar{n}=2$ are assumed at each AP.
-In the TS-aided C-ARFA scheme, the number of search iterations should be proportional to $L$ and sufficiently large to guarantee the near-optimal performance.
-Therefore, we set $\mathcal{I} = 8L$ and $count_{\max} = \mathcal{I}/2$.
+The total achievable rates, power consumption, and EEs of the proposed ARFA schemes, namely, {SC-ARFA}, {PL-based {D-ARFA}, and SV-based {D-ARFA},} are compared to those of the fixed-activation HBF with $n_l=N$ and $n_l=\bar{n}, \forall l$, APS, and AS schemes discussed in Section \ref{sec_power}.
+In our simulations, {SC-HBF} is used for the fixed-activation HBF and APS schemes.
+We note that the {SC- and D-HBF} provides almost identical performance, as shown in Fig.\ \ref{fig_rate_HBF}, and for the same RF chain deployment, they have the same power consumption.
+We consider a \cfmimo system with $L=32$, $K=8$, $N_r=64$, $N=8$ \cite{femenias2019cell, li2018performance}, and $\bar{n}=2$.
 In the AS scheme, the number of selected antennas at each AP is set to $N_r^{\text{AS}} = 32$, which ensures that the AS scheme achieves comparable total achievable rates with respect to the proposed schemes, allowing us to compare them in terms of EE.
 In the simulations, the power consumption of the fixed-activation HBF schemes with $n_l=N$, $n_l=\bar{n}$, the APS, and AS scheme is computed based on \eqref{P_conv_N}--\eqref{P_AS}, whereas that of the proposed ARFA schemes is obtained through simulations because it depends on $\delta_{n_l}$, as indicated in \eqref{P_ARFA}.
-To compute the power consumption in \eqref{P_conv_N}--\eqref{P_ARFA}, we use the same assumptions as in \cite{mendez2016hybrid, nguyen2019unequally, roth2017achievable, roth2018comparison}, i.e., $P_{\text{LNA}} = 20$ mW, $P_{\text{ADC}} = 200$ mW, $P_{\text{RF}} = 40$ mW, $P_{\text{PS}} = 30$ mW, $P_{\text{M}} = 0.3$ mW, $P_{\text{H}} = 3$ mW, $P_{\text{SW}} = 5$ mW, and $P_{\text{LO}} = 22.5$ mW.
-Then, the EE of a scheme is calculated as the ratio between the total achievable rate and the total power consumption \cite{ngo2017total}.
+The EE of a scheme is calculated as the ratio between the total achievable rate and the total power consumption.
+Furthermore, for a fair comparison, we fix the total number of active RF chains for each compared scheme to $L \bar{n}$, which ensures that an average of $\bar{n}$ RF chains are activated at each AP in all compared schemes.